FLRG Fidelity U.S. Multifactor ETF

 Margins & Cash Generation

-Across the three margin layers, gross margin sits at 59.50%, operating margin at 34.43%, and free cash flow margin at 27.09%.
-Gross margins sit in a healthy range, consistent with businesses that manage input costs effectively.
+Across the three margin layers, gross margin sits at 60.52%, operating margin at 36.16%, and free cash flow margin at 27.03%.
+The gross margin reading is exceptional — a reliable indicator of competitively advantaged businesses.
 Operating margins this strong typically indicate a combination of pricing power, cost discipline, and operating leverage.
 Free cash flow conversion is exceptional, indicating holdings that are self-funding and cash-generative well above average.
 Read together, these margins describe businesses that have earned their profitability rather than manufactured it through accounting — a meaningful quality signal.

 Growth & Forward Outlook

-Two key indicators frame the near-term view: TTM revenue growth of 16.61% a signal of steady demand without the volatility of high-growth names, while the estimated 12-month price change of 17.39%, where the target distribution indicates incremental upside rather than outsized repricing.
+Two key indicators frame the near-term view: TTM revenue growth of 28.41% a signal of strong operational momentum across the holding set, while the estimated 12-month price change of 19.86%, where the target distribution indicates incremental upside rather than outsized repricing.
 The near-term return case is built on whether reported trends and analyst projections can remain close enough to make current prices look justified.
 Whether the setup resolves positively or negatively will depend as much on the macro backdrop as on the capacity of the underlying businesses to deliver against current estimates.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion